discord-jar/discord.jar/README.md

                 "/verify",
                 "APPLICATION_ID", // can be found in the GENERAL_INFORMATION tab
-                true, // should discord.jar redirect back to https://discord.com/oauth2/authorized when code is completed? discordJv, // your discord.jar instance
+                true, // should discord.jar redirect back to https://discord.com/oauth2/authorized when code is completed? discordJar, // your discord.jar instance
                 db
         );
 ```